Creating an LDAP gateway provisioning connection

 -

-An existing gateway that’s enabled and has a healthy connection.
+You have an existing LDAP gateway that’s enabled and has a healthy connection.
 Learn more in Gateways.
 For provisioning through an LDAP gateway, PingOne supports only AD or PingDirectory user stores.

 For LDAP gateways, you can configure inbound or outbound provisioning.
 RADIUS gateways don’t support provisioning.